 The length of stay for an overnight patient is calculated by subtracting the date the patient is admitted from the date of separation and deducting any days the patient was ‘on leave’.
 Average length of stay refers to the average number of patient days for admitted patient episodes.
 Patients admitted and separated on the same day are allocated a length of stay of 1 day.

 A predefined level of achievement.
 In PCOC, the outcomes of groups of palliative care patients (e.g. within a service/state /nationally) are aggregated and compared to this level.
-The PCOC benchmarks are aspirational and based on what high performing services are able to achieve
+The PCOC benchmarks are aspirational and reflect good practice (top 20% percentile).
+The PCOC benchmarks are the same regardless of sector (public/private), location or role.

 Bettering the Evaluation and Care of Health (BEACH)